ToraNova/rapidflask/server/pkg/resource/readme.txt

 3. After that, proceed to rdef.py and add in the new resource.
 4. Add in the links on __sidebar so that you may access it
 5. verify your model!

+u7 - for each deployment, please create a folder and place resources into the folder. the folder must include a rdef file.